|

 Wilson

-Bros vertical engine Woodward Road Kirkby Trading Estate Liverpool Circa 1948.
-(Note: this is the larger of The two Wilson Bros Steam engines) |
+Bros vertical steam engine Manufactured by Wilson Bros Model Engineers Woodward Road Kirkby Trading Estate Liverpool Circa 1948.
+(Note) This is the larger of The two Wilson Bros Steam engines. |

 ![]() Hornby Stephenson's Rocket box. |